Full Throttle (film): Plot

 After the accident, Joe develops a fear of racing, and is afraid that he can no longer race in the future.
 Annie is happy about this and persuades him to give up racing and concentrate on operating his repair shop.
 However, other bikers are waiting for Joe to defeat Macau champion David on the streets but Joe has yet to take action.
 Rumors spread that Joe is scared and can no longer race.
 Jimmy is extremely indignant about this and challenges David himself.
 Jimmy gets into an accident and dies from his injuries.

 Jimmy's death leads Joe to become even more determined to overcome his fear and get his confidence back.
 Because of Joe's decision to officially challenge David, Anne becomes heartbroken and decides to leave him.
 Joe arranges to race with David in the mountains, hoping to find the pleasurable feeling of racing again.
-Initially, Joe lost pace as he had constant flashbacks from the near-fatal crash he had and he had to stop for awhile.
+Initially, Joe lost pace as he had constant flashbacks from the near-fatal crash he had and he had to stop for a while.
 Which stopping, he managed to hype himself up and went on to match and even chase down David who has distance on him.
 After a few laps, Joe stops to avoid crashing into the cart and empty cans that had rolled onto the road and spilled over being collected by an old lady.
 The old lady speaks a few words to Joe which woke him up to what he is doing and after the race, questions whether both David and him are stupid to throw their lives like this for vain and unwanted glory and after the talk with David, he decides to give up racing forever and chases after Annie on the advice of David.